-‘After a day relaxing in his apartment on the Arno River in Pisa, The Travel Bug woke the next morning and demanded his humans take him to Florence…’
+‘After a day relaxing in his apartment on the Arno River in Pisa, The Travel Bug demanded his humans take him to Florence…’

 As they’re very obedient humans, the packed him in to the car and flitted away to the capital of the region of Tuscany.
-These are the fascinating facts that TTB uncovered while he was crawling and flying around Florence…
+These are the fascinating facts about Florence that Travel Bug discovered…

 Do you have any fascinating facts about Florence to share with The Travel Bug?